 My brother had been recommending American Gods to me for at least a year before I finally decided to pick it up.
 After being on a Harry Potter binge for months (I had never read the books before), I thought a good break would be a nice adult novel.
 I’d heard that Neil Gaiman’s book fell into several genres at once, be it fantasy or thriller or horror, but I didn’t know what to expect.
 I ended up falling in love with the book and Gaiman.
 I read it with such intensity that I could picture every character, every scene and couldn’t get enough of it.
 Even though it’s been over a year since I’ve read it, I’ve had conversations with friends about it like I just finished it.
 And I may have gotten a little excited to hear that Starz was making the book into an original series.
 I cannot wait to see it because the casting is spot on… I mean, it’s ridiculously good.

-If you haven’t read Neil Gaiman, I highly recommend it.
+If you haven’t read Neil Gaiman, I highly recommend him.
 And start with this book — you will not be disappointed.

 I talk about books I’ve read with several different folks and a high school friend said if I like Gaiman, I should ready Good Omens next.
 I did.
 And I was really hard to follow along because there were so many characters and half of the book was written by Terry Pratchett — I liked it, but I didn’t do flips over it.
 So I took a break from Gaiman for a while, but at another recommendation I downloaded The Ocean at the End of the Lane for our cruise earlier this year.
 It was a quick read (even for me as a slow reader), but so enjoyable.
 The characters were odd while the story was weird and creepy and scary at times and unexpected… made me fall in love with Gaiman all over again.
 It’s a little trippy but such a fun read.